laelbarlow/amoebae/README.md

 ### Synopsis
 __A__nalysis of __MO__lecular __E__volution with __BA__tch __E__ntry (AMOEBAE)
 is a bioinformatics software toolkit composed of scripts written in the Python3 language.
-AMOEBAE automates certain repetitive tasks involved in identifying and classifying peptide sequences.
+AMOEBAE performs certain tasks involved in identifying and classifying amino acid sequences.
 Specifically, AMOEBAE uses Python packages including Biopython, ETE3, pandas, and Matplotlib for setting up, running, and summarizing analyses of molecular evolution using bioinformatics software packages including MUSCLE, BLAST+, HMMER3, and IQ-Tree.
 Applications include identifying and classifying predicted genes in novel biological sequence data according to their evolutionary relationships with homologues.
 AMOEBAE is open-source, and all dependencies are freely available.
+However, please note that AMOEBAE is currently under development and is not yet fully functional.

 ## Setup